-Americans With Disabilities Act: Celebrating 30 Years of Equal Access
+Americans With Disabilities (ADA) Act: Celebrating 30 Years of Equal Parking Lot Access

 As we approach the thirtieth anniversary of the Americans with Disabilities Act, we reflect on the significance of this landmark legislation and look toward a future of equal access opportunities for all Americans.

-What Can We Do To Recognize and Celebrate the ADA
+What Can The Community Do To Support and Celebrate the Americans With Disabilities Act (ADA)?

 Since its passage in 1990, the Americans With Disabilities Act has helped increase access and opportunity for people with disabilities in our nation’s workplaces and communities.
 To celebrate the 30 years of equal opportunity, we’ve gathered as many ways to recognize and celebrate the ADA as we could.